Short Term Disability

 Who May Be Covered

-Clerical and service staff who have worked at Purdue University for at least one year in a benefit-eligible position may be covered.
+Administrative and operational support, police/fire orskilled trade staff who have worked at Purdue University for at least one year in a benefit-eligible position may be covered.
 If you have worked at Purdue for less than one year, you may enroll during annual open enrollment, but your coverage will not begin until your one-year Purdue service anniversary.

 STD is an employee-funded program.
 You pay the full cost on a pre-tax basis.
 Your benefit is based on your current pay, so your premium for the coverage changes as your budgeted salary changes.
 The annual premium is established by taking your annual basic budgeted salary times .0074.
 So, for example, if your annual salary is $20,000, your annual cost for STD would be $148 ($20,000 x .0074).
 This amount, divided by either 18 or 26 pay periods, gives you the amount per paycheck that would be deducted for STD coverage.